How can we design a user-friendly tool for special collections?

 User Definition

-Discovery Research
+Discovery + Research

 I tested the belief that visitors were not finding information.
 Using Google's analytics tool, I noted that visitors were indeed finding these pages, but only engaging in a limited amount of content in the section.
 Based on the content being explored, we translated this audience behavior into questions the audience was hoping to answer.

-What do I need to know to visit a collection?
+How can I visit a collection?

 What is in the collection?

-How can I engage with the collection?
+How can I search or engage with the collection?

 Key Research Findings